airbus-seclab/c-compiler-security/gcc_compilation.md

 * `-Wswitch-enum`: Warn about all enumerated switches missing a specific case.
 * `-Wstack-usage=<byte-size>`: Warn if stack usage might exceed `<byte-size>`.
 * `-Wcast-align=strict`: Warn about pointer casts which increase alignment.
+* `-Wjump-misses-init`: Warn when a jump misses a variable initialization.

 ### Compilation flags